Takudzwamz/myprolang/README.md

-# My own scripting language
+# My own custom language

 ## Idea for this custom language
 #### The idea for this language is to be able to write a language that's easy to learn, use and and highly customizable .